 The only time I wouldn’t do it is if the brood nest is straddling the two deeps.
 Reversing in that case would split up the brood nest and that could be bad.
-There’s a way to deal with that too, but that’s a whole other ballgame that requires experience and just knowing how to feel it out and make the best move.
 I also avoid reversing later in the spring when the boxes tend to be glued together with drone brood.

 July 2019 Postscript: These days when I do my first hive inspection of the year, if the bees are only occupying a single deep in the hive, I reduce them to a single deep and only add more deeps (or supers) once the bees have filled the first deep.
 The bees seem to do better and expand faster when they given only the space that they need.